 If you want my opinion then I would say that there is NO COMPELLING reason for not buying ASSIOMA and save yourself $200. ie the compelling reason to buy the ASSIOMA is the price.

 If they were all the same price I’d personally still be tempted to get the ASSIOMA.
 I’d think it MIGHT be the most accurate.
-I’d be nervous about the Vector 3 right now until the battery cover is sorted out.
+I’d be nervous about the Vector 3 right now until the battery cover and other teething issues are sorted out (Jul18).
 I’d be expecting a P2 any day soon and wouldn’t want a superseded product.
 They are all great companies with generally good customer service.
 I might be tempted to go for the Garmin because it ticks quite a few boxes on my ‘nice-to-have-but-won’t-ever-use’ list but that would only be if I already had Garmin-branded everything else – which I do, but I mostly use WAHOO now for cycling.